kirta6/harry-potter-gen-z/book_1/chapter_1.md

 "Nope," Prof McG initiated ice queen mode.
 "Even if You-Know-Who has stepped off-"

-"Girl, names are a thing.
+"Girly, names are a thing.
 That trash is called Voldemort."
 Prof McG flinched but homeboi was unsticking lemon drops and gave no fucks.
 "Chillax, it’s just a name."

 "Bet," Prof McG was exasperated but eyeing Dumbldore like a snacc.
 "But you’re the only one who could make Voldemort salty."